-So carrying this lens is not the primary problem; one can get used to the weight and odd balance even on a relatively small DSLR, like my Nikon D7100 and D610, with which I tested it.
+So carrying this lens is not the primary problem; one can get used to the weight and odd balance even on a relatively small DSLR, like my Nikon D7200s, with which I often use it.
 But hand-holding for extended periods, especially in wind or even a fairly light breeze, is tiring.

 I don't use a tripod, but it shouldn't be necessary with this lens, as the VR is so effective.
 Image capture...autofocus and aperture setting...is instantaneous, as in most of this year's iteration of Nikon lenses.
 Because of this, I didn't have to hold it out there for long before shooting.
 That definitely helps.

-The tripod collar got in the way, so I quickly removed it.
+The tripod collar initially got in the way, so I quickly removed it.
 I'm quite sure someone will offer a collar with a semi-vertical pistol grip.
 That would be handy, as perhaps the cradle device that birders use with heavy binoculars and long lenses like this.
 Okay, I've now put the tripod collar back on...to cradle it on my hand while shooting or to use with the pistol grip.
 I don't know if that improves anything, but there it is.